 We’ve become jaded in our culture by commercial messages.
-We’re bombarded with messages telling us that products will salve our problems and that each is the greatest, yet we’re disappointed time and time again by these products.
+We’re bombarded with messages telling us that products will solve our problems and that each is the greatest, yet we’re disappointed time and time again by these products.
 Eventually, we don’t believe anything the brand tells us.

 Enter our social networks.
 We like the folks in our social network despite the fact we may not know many of them personally.

 And, we really don’t care.
 Those of us old enough to remember Blockbuster video stores had the experience of a total stranger offering suggestions on renting movies — and we believed them because we viewed them as objective recommendations.

-Well, the same thing works in social media.
+Well, the same thing works on social media.

 We believe our friends’ assessments (good and bad) over commercial messages sent by brands.
 Even when the friend is simply sharing the brand’s message rather than constructing a recommendation.

 It’s hard to have any conversation about digital marketing performance without discussion analytics.

 Even though some of your most important analytics may come from your website, they’re certainly more than a website.

 In crafting your marketing strategy, consider KPIs (key performance indicators) across your various marketing tactics, then monitor performance using something like this BI dashboard from Microsoft.

-Be careful in constructing KPIs to ensure you’re assessing both bottom of the funnel results (sales, lead generation, average order size, etc), but those at the top of the funnel that impact bottom of the funnel performance (visits, CTR, time on site, shares, and vanity metrics such as number of followers).
+Be careful in constructing KPIs to ensure you’re assessing both bottom of the funnel results (sales, lead generation, average order size, etc), but those at the top of the funnel that impact bottom of the funnel performance (visits, CTR, time on site, shares, and vanity metrics such as the number of followers).

 While a website is a necessary tactic in today’s world, it’s not sufficient to optimize your market performance.
 Consider adding: